PETROENG 7042 - Drilling Engineering and Well Completion

 General Course Information

-Course Code PETROENG 7042 Course Drilling Engineering and Well Completion Coordinating Unit Australian School of Petroleum Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Course Description The course covers the fundamentals of drilling engineering and well completion.
+Course Code PETROENG 7042 Course Drilling Engineering and Well Completion Coordinating Unit Australian School of Petroleum Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of lectures, seminars Available for Study Abroad and Exchange Y Course Description The course covers the fundamentals of drilling engineering and well completion.
 In the area of drilling; the following are covered: the drilling process; equipment and performance; well pressure control and buoyancy; fluid design; well casing design and cementing techniques; overview of drilling operations.
 Well Completions addresses: concepts and types of well completion design; overview of well performance; tubing string sizing and design; specialised components: wellheads, packers, expansion joints, subsurface safety valves etc; introduction to well stimulation.

 Course Coordinator: Dr Alireza Salmachi